seabourne/gsa-openfda/README.md

 2. The EntityExtraction plugin uses the Yahoo YQL entity extraction service to identify keywords and terms from the action 'reason_for_recall' field.
 3. The ActionManager plugin saves the processed action in the persistent MongoDB data store for processing later.

+### Front-end Display

+The front-end is a combination of server-side rendered EJS files, and client side Javascript which loads data via REST APIs.
+On page load, the server bootstraps the initial page with data to improve page loading time, then the client loads the keyword and matrix data via API calls.

+We are using D3 as the main visualization library, along with other open source libraries like JQuery and Bootstrap for UI/UX elements.

 ## Open Source Tools